Setnom6/Quantum-Gaussian-Information-Toolbox-v2/README.md

 ## Dependencies

-The toolbox makes use of the Numpy and Scipy packages.
+The toolbox makes use of the Numpy (version 1.26.4) and Scipy (version 1.11.4) packages.

 ## Installation